Digital topology: Basic results

 for example based on a total order of possible image values and applying a 'maximum-label rule' (see the book by Klette and Rosenfeld, 2004).

 Digital topology is highly related to combinatorial topology.
-The main differences between them are: (1) digital topology mainly studies digital objects that are formed by grid cells, and (2) digital topology also deals with non-Jordan manifolds.
+The main differences between them are: (1) digital topology mainly studies digital objects that are formed by grid cells (the cells of integer lattices), rather than more general cell complexes, and (2) digital topology also deals with non-Jordan manifolds.

 A combinatorial manifold is a kind of manifold which is a discretization of a manifold.
 It usually means a piecewise linear manifold made by simplicial complexes.
 A digital manifold is a special kind of combinatorial manifold which is defined in digital space i.e. grid cell space.

 A digital form of the Gauss–Bonnet theorem is: Let M be a closed digital 2D manifold in direct adjacency (i.e., a (6,26)-surface in 3D).